theivyzhang/theivyzhang.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
+I am a first-year CS PhD student in the School of Interactive Computing at Georgia Tech, where I'm advised by Professor [Munmun De Choudhury](http://www.munmund.net/index.html) at the [Social Dynamics and Wellbeing Lab](https://socweb.cc.gatech.edu/).

 I recently obtained my Bachelor of Arts (B.A.) in Computer Science (with High Honors) with a minor in Environmental Studies from [Dartmouth College](https://home.dartmouth.edu/), graduating Cum Laude.
 At Dartmouth, I conducted research through a joint effort between the [Jacobson Laboratory](https://geiselmed.dartmouth.edu/jacobsonlab/) at the Dartmouth Geisel School of Medicine and the [HealthX Lab](https://healthx-dartmouth.org/) in Dartmouth Computer Science.
 I was fortunate to be advised by Professors [Nicholas Jacobson](https://www.nicholasjacobson.com/) and [Andrew Campbell](https://www.cs.dartmouth.edu/~campbell/), and mentored by [Arvind Pillai](https://arvind1609.github.io/).

 Moving forward, I’m especially excited about using social computing and machine learning to study real-world behavioral patterns, including applications in **youth mental health**, **digital well-being**, and **community-centered mental health support**.